-Furthermore during 2019, DBPL has formulated a policy entitled "Staff Training & Development Policy" for skill enhancement of the company's employees as well as for personal career development.
-Accordingly from this year onward as part of internal trainings the Management Representative (MR) of every compliance standard maintained by the Company shall offer one training course per year on issues related to his/her respective standard.
-Furthermore under this policy in addition to the internal training programs external trainings will be offered to all management staff on topics like compliance standards including ISO and SA8000, and other relevant subjects like various aspects of production, maintenance, supply chain, health, environment, HR and information technology.
-Every management shall be entitled to one external training per year and the concerned staff shall himself or herself identify the relevant training program from a reputed training provider organization of the country.
+In 2020 DBPL continued with its "Staff Training & Development Policy" introduced in 2019 for skill enhancement of the company's employees as well as for personal career development.
+Under this policy, the Management Representative (MR) of every compliance standard maintained by the Company is offered one internal training course per year on issues related to his/her respective standard.
+Furthermore in addition to the internal training programs external trainings are offered to all management staff on topics like compliance standards including ISO and SA8000, and other relevant subjects such as various aspects of production, maintenance, supply chain, health, environment, HR and information technology.
+Every management staff is entitled to one external training per year and the concerned staff himself or herself identifies a relevant training course from a reputed training provider organization of the country.

-To better manage the internal training programs, a digital training management system is being installed at DBPL factory.
-The system will collect in real time, attendance and other relevant data of the trainees, to help in training needs assessment and planning.
+To better manage the internal training programs, a digital training management system is used at DBPL factory.
+The system collects, in real time, the attendance and other relevant data of trainees to help in training needs assessment and planning.

-IV.
+VIII.
 SA8000 Certification: DBPL obtained the SA8000 certification in August 2012, the global standard providing a framework to certified organizations to demonstrate their dedication to the fair treatment of workers.
-As of now it is one of only five organizations in Bangladesh to obtain and maintain the SA8000 certification.
+As of now it is one of only eight organizations in Bangladesh to obtain and maintain the SA8000 certification.